-- \$250,000 in present value of annuity benefits (including cash surrender or withdrawal values) - · \$5,000,000 for covered unallocated annuities
+• \$250,000 in present value of annuity benefits (including cash surrender and net cash withdrawal values or withdrawal values)

 The maximum amount of protection for each individual, regardless of the number of policies or contracts, is \$300,000.
-Special rules may apply with regard to basic hospital, medical and surgical or major medical insurance benefits.
+Special rules may apply with regard to health benefit plans and covered unallocated annuities.